cinhui/Citi_Bike_Analysis/README.md

 Removed entries with trips that are over 24 hours.
 Bikes checked out for more than 24 hours are considered lost/stolen.
 Final data set contained 6,918,077 records.

-<b>Questions:</b>
+<b>Dashboards:</b>

-How many trips have been recorded total during the chosen period?
+Total number of trips recorded during the time period.

-By what percentage has total ridership grown?
+Average duration of trips.
+User demographics based on gender and age.

-How has the proportion of short-term customers and annual subscribers changed?
+Short-term customers and annual subscribers.

-What are the peak hours in which bikes are used during summer months?

-What are the peak hours in which bikes are used during winter months?

-Today, what are the top 10 stations in the city for starting a journey?
-(Based on data, why do you hypothesize these are the top locations?)

-Today, what are the top 10 stations in the city for ending a journey?
-(Based on data, why?)

-Today, what are the bottom 10 stations in the city for starting a journey?
-(Based on data, why?)

-Today, what are the bottom 10 stations in the city for ending a journey (Based on data, why?)

-Today, what is the gender breakdown of active participants (Male v.
-Female)?

-How effective has gender outreach been in increasing female ridership over the timespan?

-How does the average trip duration change by age?

-What is the average distance in miles that a bike is ridden?

-Which bikes (by ID) are most likely due for repair or inspection in the timespan?

-How variable is the utilization by bike ID?
+Top 10 stations for starting/ending trips.
+Bottom 10 stations for starting/ending trips.
+Individual bike usage.

 <b>Visualizations:</b>

 A static map that plots all bike stations with a visual indication of the most popular locations to start and end a journey with zip code data overlaid on top.

-A dynamic map that shows how each station's popularity changes over time (by month and year) -- with commentary pointing to any interesting events that may be behind these phenomena.
+A dynamic map that shows how each station's popularity changes over time by month

-Find at least two unexpected phenomena in the data and provide a visualization and analysis to document their presence.